bapinega/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Bella Pinega is a student of the Faculty of Physics and Mathematics in the direction of Business Informatics.
+Passed courses on the basis of MGSU Computer modeling 2D and 3D.
+Basic knowledge of English and French.
 {style="text-align: justify;"}